The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

 \subsection{Evolutionary stage of the secondary}

-If the 8.36\,day period found in the AAVSO data is the orbital period of the system, given that the donor is filling its Roche lobe, it implies that the star is evolved, either a subgiant or a lower luminosity red giant \citep{Webbink_etal_1983}.
-Two similar examples are (1) V392~Per (Nova Per 2018), which has an orbital period of 3.51 days, and has been demonstrated by \citet{Munari_etal_2020} to host a subgiant secondary; and (2) GK Per, which has an orbital period of 1.9 days and hosts a subgiant K secondary star \citep{Bianchini_etal_1981}.
-The 8.36 days period would be the longest for a CV that showed a nova eruption, but is on the shorter end for systems with luminous red giant secondaries, which are typically characterized by periods of the order of hundreds of days \citep{Whitelock_1987,Mikolajewska_2003}.
-This would make V1047 Cen an intermediate system between typical CVs and systems with luminous giant secondaries (symbiotic systems; \citealt{Kenyon_1986,Mikolajewska_etal_1988,Munari_2019}).

-The average $V$- and $I$-band magnitudes as measured by OGLE long after the nova, between 2013 and 2018, are $I$ = 17.12 and $V$ = 17.5.
-The post-nova color index is then $(V-I)$ = 0.38$\pm$0.07, implying $(V-I)_0$ = -1.19.
+The average $V$- and $I$-band magnitudes as measured by OGLE long after the nova, between 2013 and 2018, are $I$ = 17.1 and $V$ = 17.5 mag.
+The post-nova color index is then $(V-I)$ = 0.38$\pm$0.07, implying $(V-I)_0 = -1.19$, which is bluer for a typical CV system, implying a potential contribution from ongoing nuclear burning on the white dwarf.
 In Figure~\ref{Fig:charts} we show the OGLE light curve during the six years prior to the 2019 outburst.
-Adopting a distance of 3.2\,kpc and $A_I$ = 1.46, we derive $M_I \approx 3.5$ during the post-nova period.
-While this value is consistent with the absolute magnitude of a subgiant star, we also expect contributions from the accretion disk, hot spot, and the 2005 nova nebula.
-Therefore, using the optical magnitudes/colors during quiescence to constrain the evolutionary stage of the companion star is not straightforward.
-We note that the system is not listed in the USNO-B1.0 catalog \citep{Monet_etal_2003}, and is not apparent in visual inspection of blue or red plates of the Digitized Sky Survey (DSS; Figure~\ref{Fig:charts}).
-Since the completeness level of this survey is roughly $V \sim 20.5$--21 mag, this suggests the quiescent magnitude of the system is fainter than in the post-nova OGLE imaging and rules out anything more luminous than a marginally evolved secondary.
-In Figure~\ref{Fig:charts}, we show charts of the field of V1047~Cen from DSS (red plates taken in Feb.
-1999), OGLE (taken in Feb 2014), and SOAR (taken in June 2019).
-Clearly, there is an excess in brightness of the system in 2014, nine years after the 2005 nova eruption, compared to pre-nova.
-This indicates that the system did not return to the pre-nova brightness, which could be due to ongoing nuclear burning on the surface of the white dwarf.
+Adopting a distance of 3.2\,kpc, $A_V$ = 3.1 mag, and $A_I$ = 1.46 mag, we derive $M_V \approx 1.9$ mag and $M_I \approx 3.5$ mag during the post-nova period.
+In addition to the companion star, we also expect contributions from the accretion disk, hot spot, the 2005 nova nebula, and any possible ongoing nuclear burning.
+Therefore, using the optical magnitudes/colors between 2005 and 2019 to constrain the evolutionary stage of the companion star is not straightforward.